Golden Globes 2024 Red Carpet Fashion: What the Stars Wore

-The biggest names in TV and film are gearing up to bless Us with their style sense at the Beverly Hilton Hotel in Beverly Hills, California on Sunday, January 7.
-From gorgeous gowns to dapper suits, viewers can expect to feast their eyes on some serious fashion — especially after the 2023 celebration.
+The biggest names in TV and film have blessed Us with their style sense at the Beverly Hilton Hotel in Beverly Hills, California on Sunday, January 7.
+From gorgeous gowns to dapper suits, viewers were able to feast their eyes on some serious fashion — especially after the 2023 celebration.

 Last year, Selena Gomez was a vision in Valentino, Viola Davis was jovial in Jason Wu and Michelle Williams was glamorous in Gucci.
 Jessica Chastain shared a new take on the “naked” trend in a spider web-like Oscar de la Renta dress and Angela Bassett showed off her figure in a skintight sequin design by Pamela Rolland.